Home › Blog › Customer Insight: Types, Benefits, Strategies, and Tools

 Which is the most important factor of customer insight?

 Setting a goal is one of the most critical factors of customer insight.
-Once that’s done, you need to find out where the data comes from, how you’ll collect and analyze it, and what’s the quality of that data.
+Once that’s done, you need to find out where the customer insight data comes from, how you’ll collect and analyze it, and what’s the quality of that data.

 How do you use customer insight?